-What's returned is a real-time digital collage, captured on screen for a fleeting moment before the POI moves on.
-These stories are without bias or narrative, reflecting a true view of a place, via the traces of digital echoes.
+Listless, but willing, blowing across a digital landscape, Tumblrweed gathers any text, image and video data to hand.
+Disparate social narratives are brought together for a fleeting moment before the play-head moves along.
+These stories are without bias or narrative, based solely on place.
 So the algorithms are futile: there's no attention to distract.
 An aim that life-hacks and you'll-never-guess-what-these-celebrities-look-like-nows will never divert.

 The results are simple: the echo chamber falls silent.
 The filter bubble is burst.
-Tumblrweed represents the intersection between the creative research practices of Jonathan Briggs and Benjamin Hall.
+Tumblrweed represents the intersection between Briggs and Hall's creative research practices.
 They share an interest in the narrative and narrative-less-ness of post-digital data and in presenting this in a new, visually interpretable forms.